sue-wallace/sue-wallace-blog/content/post/VAR_sentiment.md

 ![Negative](/img/Negative.jpeg)

 Here we can see that the word 'joke' appears the most in the selected tweets, followed by 'fucking' and 'ruining'.

+Summary: Assigning sentiment to a single token is not a foolproof way of conducting sentiment analysis due to lack of context, however we can still infer from this analysis that people generally weren't very happy with VAR over the last couple of days!